Uday-Bhayre/WeatherWise/README.md

 <img src="/screenshots/details.jpg" alt="Weather Details Screen" height="400"/>

 ## How to run
-1. Go to directory "apk_file"
+1. Go to directory "apk"
-2. Download the apk_file
+2. Download the WeatherWise.apk file

 ## How to Use